November 08, 2010

-It seems that there is a lot of confusion out there about exactly what ‘organic’ means.
-And with good reason – with so many claims of ’natural’ and ‘organic’ products, along with ‘certified organic’ symbols on labels, how can you differentiate between the good and the bad – the natural and the not-so-natural?
+It seems that there is a lot of confusion out there about what 'organic' means.
+And with good reason - with so many claims of natural and organic skin care products, along with 'certified organic' symbols on labels, how can you differentiate between the good and the bad - the natural and the not-so-natural?

 If you're asking any of these questions, then you're in the right place.
 We thought we'd clear up some of the confusion so that you can purchase products with confidence.
 Read on!

 Firstly, it's important that we give you this tip: Always, always read your labels.
 The best way to determine exactly what's in a product is to read the full ingredients list and see for yourself.

 Unfortunately, a great deal of cosmetics companies still use the terms 'natural' and 'organic' indiscriminately, and there is no regulation on the use of these terms - so a product can call itself 'organic delights', and yet only contain 10% organic ingredients - or, it can state on its label 'made with natural ingredients', and yet contain a long list of synthetic fragrances and preservatives as well.

 Don't believe what you see on the front of a product label.
 Read the ingredients list, every time - it's the only way to determine what is and isn't in a product.

 Another good idea is to look for a 'certified organic' symbol on the product - this generally means that the product contains at least 95% certified organic ingredients.
 Of course, it's still important to read the label to ensure that the other 5% of ingredients are natural also.
 (Many ingredients are natural, but not organic - sometimes this is simply because they aren't yet available in organic form.
 Read on for more information on this.)
 'Certified Organic' labels can vary in appearance depending on where the product was manufactured and what organisation it achieved organic certification with - but they all say 'certified organic', so look out for this text.